hvkwak/my-rasterizer/README.md

 ```

 ## Datasets
-Compatible with 3D point cloud datasets in `.ply` format.
+This Rasterizer is compatible with 3D point cloud datasets in `.ply` format.
 Datasets should be stored in the `data` directory.
 This implementation is tested with the well-known public 3D point cloud datasets (ground truth `.ply` files) from `https://www.tanksandtemples.org/`.

 ## Build
 1. Clone the repository: